ripter/Workshops/aframe/characters/docs/adding_material.md

 ```

+## Problem 1 - Texture does not show

 I do not see any change in the appearance of the models.
 But if I inspect them, I see that the material is using the correct image.